A parameterized algorithm for $K_r$-factors in graphs of high minimum degree: Introduction

 \section{Introduction}

+In this paper we concern about the decision/search problem for the existence of certain subgraphs.
+We are interested in the target subgraphs whose order grows with the order of the host graph, as otherwise brute force search is enough.
+The most prominent example is the perfect matching problem, famously shown by Edmonds Blossom Algorithm \cite{Edmonds} to be polynomial-time solvable.
+However, Hell and Kirkpatrick~\cite{HeKi} showed that this is a rare example for spanning subgraphs -- they showed that the decision problem for essentially all other spanning subgraphs in general graphs is \texttt{NP-C}\footnote{To be more precise, they showed that the $F$-factor problem is \texttt{NP-C} if $F$ has a component on at least three vertices.}.
+Therefore, it is natural to consider the restriction of the problem to certain class of host graphs so that the problem is tractable.

+A classical line of research in extremal graph theory concerns about the smallest minimum degree condition or edge density condition that forces the existence of certain subgraphs.
+This has been a rich and active research area since Dirac's theorem on Hamiltonian cycles~\cite{Dirac} proved in 1952.
+The decision problems restricted to this class of graphs (with large minimum degree) are trivial but the search problems for general subgraphs are nice and challenging problems.

+A natural next step to these results is to study the decision problem in the graphs where the studied parameter is \emph{slightly off the threshold}.
+In particular, restricted to the minimum degree case, this is when the minimum degree is strictly below the threshold.
+Indeed, this falls into the category of \emph{the above/below guarantee parameterization} introduced by Mahajan, Raman and Sikdar~\cite{MAHAJAN2009137}, which was successfully applied in the study of several fundamental problems in parameterized complexity and kernelization.
+For illustrative examples and a comprehensive review, see the recent excellent survey by Gutin and Mnich~\cite{GuMn}.

-Recently, Fomin, Golovach, Sagunov, and Simonov~\cite{Fomin22} started an interesting line of research at the intersection of complexity theory and graph theory.
-In particular, a classical theorem of Dirac back to 1952 says that every $n$-vertex 2-connected graph $G$ with minimum degree $\delta(G)\ge 2$ contains a cycle of length at least $\min\{2\delta(G), n\}$.
-The authors of~\cite{Fomin22} proved an algorithmic extension of this result by showing that given $c\in \mathbb N$, there is an \texttt{FPT} algorithm parameterized in $c$ that determines whether such $G$ contains a cycle of length $\min\{2\delta(G)+c, n\}$, that is, the running time of the algorithm is $2^{O(c)}n^{O(1)}$.
-A similar result on the Dirac's theorem on Hamiltonicity is obtained earlier by Jansen, Kozma, and Nederlof~\cite{JKN}.
-In view of these results, a general question can be stated as follows. \begin{question} Given $k>0$ and a graph theory theorem which says that every graph $G$ with $\delta(G) \ge \delta$ satisfies an (increasing) property $\mathcal P$.
-How difficult is it to decide whether a graph with $\delta(G) \ge \delta - k$ has property $\mathcal P$, namely, $G\in \mathcal P$? \end{question}
+In particular, a classical theorem of Dirac~\cite{Dirac} back to 1952 says that every $n$-vertex 2-connected graph $G$ with minimum degree $\delta(G)\ge 2$ contains a cycle of length at least $\min\{2\delta(G), n\}$.
+Fomin, Golovach, Sagunov, and Simonov~\cite{Fomin22} in 2022 proved an algorithmic extension of this result by showing that given $c\in \mathbb N$, there is an \texttt{FPT} algorithm parameterized in $c$ that determines whether such $G$ contains a cycle of length $\min\{2\delta(G)+c, n\}$, that is, the running time of the algorithm is $2^{O(c)}n^{O(1)}$ \footnote{In general, a decision problem with parameter $c$ is in \texttt{FPT} parameterized in $c$ if it is solvable in time $f(c)\cdot n^{O(1)}$ for some computable function $f$.}.
+A similar result on the Dirac's theorem on Hamiltonicity is obtained earlier by Jansen, Kozma, and Nederlof~\cite{JKN} in 2019.
+In view of these results, a general question can be stated as follows.